GoshaTsv/TestQuiz-Bot/README.md

 About
 -------------------------------------------------
 TestQuiz is an app designed for teachers and students, in which the teachers make their tests and send them to students, and students complete them.
-This repository contains the telegram bot side of the project, meant for both sides.
+This repository contains the telegram bot and server side of the project, meant for both sides.

 Features
 ----------------------------------------------------------------